tgoodbody/sgsR/README.md

-# sgsR

-Implementation of structurally guided sampling using ALS metrics.
+# sgsR - structurally guided sampling using ALS metrics

 Development of sgsR was made possible thanks to the financial support of _______________________.